Innovative Global Program

 Graduation is conditional upon acquisition of a total of 124 credits (or more).

-The Graduation Thesis Program will undergo multi-faceted assessment, not only by the supervisor but also several advisers to assure quality.
+The Graduation Thesis Program subjects will undergo multi-faceted assessment, not only by the supervisor but also several advisers to assure quality.
 It is also recommended that the thesis be submitted to and presented at an international conference.

 Graduation is conditional upon acquisition of a total of 124 credits (or more).

-The Graduation Thesis Program will undergo multi-faceted assessment, not only by the supervisor but also several advisers to assure quality.
+The Graduation Thesis Program subjects will undergo multi-faceted assessment, not only by the supervisor but also several advisers to assure quality.
 It is also recommended that the thesis be submitted to and presented at an international conference.